 Herculaneum has a lot in common with the nearby city of Pompeii.
-They are both Roman cities that were destroyed by the eruption of Vesuvius in 79 AD, their ruins have been excavated and are open to visitors, and they are both on the same train line from Naples.
+They are both UNESCO World Heritage Sites, and they are both Roman cities that were destroyed by the eruption of Vesuvius in 79 AD, their ruins have been excavated and are open to visitors, and they are both on the same train line from Naples.
 So why do tourists flock to the ruins of Pompeii while Herculaneum remains considerably less visited?

 Herculaneum, Ancient Rival To Pompeii